neiydarry28/powerapps-alert-button-component/README.md

    - Change the button text to "View notifications".
    - Set `BadgeCount` to the number of pending alerts.
    - Customize the colors to match your brand.
-3. Assign an action to the `OnSelect` event, for example, navigate to the notifications screen.

 ### Requirements